-Cato wrote two thousand years ago that the deadliest trap for a man is the one that a woman weaves with her tears.
-Every bones in my body said throw her out.
-Regrettably I was bound by ties much stronger than love to see this relationship to the end, for I was beyond saving myself from the sinking sands swirling around my ankles.
-I was in danger of becoming a parody of the love-lost farang.
-Sam Royalle could help me.
-No one in America could either.
+Two thousand years ago Cato wrote that the deadliest trap for a man is the one that a woman weaves with her tears.
+Every bones in my body said throw out Ae.
+Regrettably I was bound by a love potion much stronger than love and I was beyond saving myself from the sinking sands swirling around my ankles.

 I had only one ally to stave off my self-destruction and slowly devised the Italian Plan.
 Her Italian would show up one day.
 He would call Ae.
 She would say he was a friend.
 I would let her go see him.
 The rest of the future was written beyond my sight, but I would be saved from a fool’s fate.

 No phone calls.

 Something wasn’t right and two days before my birthday, Ae announced she was going on holiday to Chiang Mai with her youngest son.
 She hadn’t ever mentioned any family up north and this sudden departure sounded suspiciously like a discreet rendezvous with the Italian.
 The morning of my birthday she packed a bag with her best clothes and asked, “You angry?”

 Telling the truth gained nothing.
 “Angry?
 What for?
 You go.
 Have fun.”

 “And what will you do?”
 She stood at the door.
 Her bag and son was on a motorcycle taxi.
 The fat driver worked the corner of her father’s soi and had helped Ae leave other men.
 She would go with him.
 I would be alone.
 Life would be simple.